 You will also want to consider your down payment.
 Depending on your credit, you’ll need to put between 3.5% and 10% down.
 The more you put down, the lower your payments.
 However, if you are doing any home repairs, you may want to keep some back for construction and moving expenses.

 Applying for an FHA loan has never been easier.
 With flexible terms and a wide range of options, we will find an affordable loan that gets you into your new home.

 To apply for an FHA loan or to see if a refinance or conventional loan is right for you, fill out the contact form here.
 You’ll be one step closer to owning your next home.

 7th Level Mortgage is a leading one-stop mortgage company providing deeply informed, custom-tailored assistance with each mortgage transaction phase.
-If you are searching for a home loan in New Jersey, Pennsylvania, Delaware, Maryland, New York, or Florida, please contact us today to determine the best Mortgage Lender to place your loan with and get you the best possible rate and program.
+If you are searching for a home loan in New Jersey, Pennsylvania, Virginia, Delaware, Maryland, New York, or Florida, please contact us today to determine the best Mortgage Lender to place your loan with and get you the best possible rate and program.